DesignSafe-CI/DS_Use_Case_template/docs/haan/usecase.md

 ## Plotting Images Locations with HazMapper

-A HazMapper button is provided in the upper right part of the screen to allow mapping all the images in a project.
-Clicking this button will launch HazMapper in its own browser tab.
+Clicking the HazMapper button launches HazMapper to see all the photos from this project located on a map.

 ![caption](img/HazMapperButton.JPG)